FitchKrause/Harinezumi-1/README.md

 Developement on HZ started in 2020 and is the successor to my previous S8E framework, now themed around Sonic Mania.

 # Before starting...
 Please check the wiki to get a better understanding of the new tile flag system present in HZ and for additional questions you may have.

+# What i'll need
+You will need the full version of either Game Maker 8.1 or Game Maker Studio 1.4.9999/2.

+I highly recommend using Studio for building your game for better compatibility.

 # Credits
 - Original Framework: Damizean, Mercury